-BIRMINGHAM, Ala., May 25, 2021 / — Leading patient engagement platform Pack Health today announces the launch of a new mental health engagement program for frontline healthcare providers in the U.S. The program is designed to provide remote mental well-being support to healthcare providers who are experiencing increased stress, anxiety, depression, and burnout due to the COVID-19 pandemic.
+BIRMINGHAM, Ala., May 25, 2021 / — Leading patient engagement platform Pack Health today announces the launch of a new mental health engagement program for frontline healthcare providers in the U.S. The program is designed to provide remote mental well-being support for clinicians who are experiencing increased stress, anxiety, depression, and burnout due to the COVID-19 pandemic.

 The program, available at no charge to participants, will include one-to-one health coaching with a personal Health Advisor and resources that help providers manage stress and identify barriers to their own self-care.
 Pack Health aims to enroll physicians, nurses, and other frontline healthcare providers into the program over the next several months.